 A layoff is an employer-initiated action that results in separation from service, employment in a class with a lower salary range maximum, reduction in the work year, or reduction in the number of work hours.

-This article establishes the procedure for a College Board authorized layoff due to lack of funds, reorganization, or curtailment of work that impacts employee positions covered by this Agreement.
+This article establishes the procedure for a College President authorized layoff due to lack of funds, reorganization, or curtailment of work that impacts employee positions covered by this Agreement.

 Layoff Position Determination